Forfiety/Project-Create-a-Token/README.md

 ### Executing program

-* How to run the program
+* To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at https://remix.ethereum.org/.
 * Step-by-step bullets
 ```
 code blocks for commands